ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 {PANEL: Revisions Bin}

-Deleting a document that the Revisions feature is enabled for will create a new revision for the document and move all its revisions to the revisions bin.
+Deleting a document that the Revisions feature is enabled for will:

+* Create a new revision for the document, that marks its deletion.
+* Move all the document's revisions, including the deletion revision, to the revisions bin.

 ![Revisions Bin](images/revisions/revisions-bin.png "Revisions Bin")

 1. **Revisions Bin**
    Click to open the Revisions Bin view.
-   Each item listed in the Revisions Bin view references all the revisions created for a deleted document.
+   Each item listed in the Revisions Bin view marks all the revisions created for a deleted document.
+2. **Selection Boxes**
+   Check to select items.
-2. **Delete**
+3. **Delete**
    Click to remove selected items.
    Deleting revisions from the revisions bin will dispose of these revisions irrevocably.
-3. **Selection Boxes**
-   Check to select items.
 4. **Deleted Document ID**
+   This is the ID of the document that was deleted.
-   Click to inspect the revisions created for this document (aka "orphaned revisions" because their parent document has been deleted).
+   Click it to inspect the revisions created for this document (aka "orphaned revisions" because their parent document has been deleted).
    ![Orphaned Revisions](images/revisions/orphaned-revisions.png "Orphaned Revisions")
      * Revisions stored in the revisions bin can be [inspected](../../../studio/database/document-extensions/revisions#revision-inspection) and cloned just like the revisions of a live document.
-5. **Deletion Revision Change Vector**
+5. **Change Vector**
-   Change vector of the revision that was created for the document when it was deleted.
+   The change vector of the revision that was created for the document when it was deleted.
 6. **Deletion Date**
+   The date/time when the document was deleted.

 ---

 ### Restoring Revisions

-Giving a **new document** the ID of a deleted document whose revisions are kept in the revisions bin, will restore the revisions from the bin and add them to the new document.
+Giving a **new document** the ID of a deleted document whose revisions are kept in the Revisions Bin, will restore the revisions from the bin and add them to the new document.

 Opening the document's Revisions tab will display the whole audit trail,